 - Are you trying to compare the delivered value among individual developers?

-- Are you comparing delivered value of different teams?
+- Are you comparing the delivered value of different teams?

 - Non-coding tasks have no value